Tenants and management

 Update tenant RDUs using the CLI

-The example commands below demonstrate how organization administrators (OrgAdmin) can update the existing tenant RDU allocation using the snapi command line.
-The command specifies the following:
+The example snapi tenant update command below demonstrates how organization administrators (OrgAdmin) can update an existing tenant allocation using the CLI.

-• test01 is the tenant that will be updated.
+• The tenant that will be updated for the --tenant input.

 Example snapi tenant update